GRIT: Graph-Regularized Logit Refinement for Zero-shot Cell Type Annotation: Abstract

 \section{Abstract}

 Cell type annotation is a fundamental step in the analysis of single-cell RNA sequencing (scRNA-seq) data.
 In practice, human experts often rely on the structure revealed by principal component analysis (PCA) followed by $k$-nearest neighbor ($k$-NN) graph construction to guide annotation.
 While effective, this process is labor-intensive and does not scale to large datasets.
 Recent advances in CLIP-style models offer a promising path toward automating cell type annotation.
 By aligning scRNA-seq profiles with natural language descriptions, models like LangCell enable zero-shot annotation.
-While LangCell demonstrates decent zero-shot performance, its predictions remain suboptimal, particularly in achieving consistent accuracy across all cell types.
-In this paper, we propose to refine the zero-shot logits produced by LangCell through a graph-regularized optimization framework.
-By enforcing local consistency over the task-specific PCA-based $k$-NN graph, our method combines the scalability of the pre-trained models with the structural robustness relied upon in expert annotation.
+While LangCell demonstrates decent zero-shot performance, its predictions remain suboptimal.
+In this paper, we propose a principled inference-time paradigm for zero-shot cell type annotation (GRIT) which bridges the scalability of pre-trained foundation models with the structural robustness relied upon in human expert annotation workflows.
+Specifically, we enforce local consistency of the zero-shot CLIP logits over the task-specific PCA-based $k$-NN graph.
 We evaluate our approach on 14 annotated human scRNA-seq datasets from 4 distinct studies, spanning 11 organs and over 200,000 single cells.
 Our method consistently improves zero-shot annotation accuracy, achieving accuracy gains of up to 10\%.
 Further analysis showcase the mechanism by which GRIT effectively propagates correct signals through the graph, pulling back mislabeled cells toward more accurate predictions.
-The method is training-free, model-agnostic, and serves as a simple yet effective plug-in for enhancing automated cell type annotation in practice.
+The method is training-free, model-agnostic, and serves as a simple yet effective plug-in for enhancing zero-shot cell type annotation.